Scott MacFarlane (journalist): Recognition

 WKBD/WWJ-TV in Detroit.
 In 1999, he won first place in the national William Randolph Hearst Broadcast News Competition.

-He was inducted to the WJPZ Hall of Fame and the WAER Hall of Fame in 2017.
+He was inducted into the WJPZ Hall of Fame and the WAER Hall of Fame in 2017.

 Personal life

-Macfarlane is married to Lisa, whom he met on the first day of college at Syracuse.
+MacFarlane is married to Lisa, whom he met on the first day of college at Syracuse.
 The couple has two sons.